We, at All Paws Matter Rescue, believe that love has no borders and that if we are able to help a dog from another country, its our duty to do so.

 I know people have many questions when considering being a flight escort for one ( or 2 ) of our dogs and so I have compiled the most frequently asked ones and will answer them here.

-If you have any other questions, please use the Contact us form on this website and we would be happy to answer.
+If you have any other questions, please email [email protected] and we would be happy to answer.

 1Is there any cost to me?